-- 1. Identify the exhibit.
+1. Identify the exhibit.
 Use those cards provided by the management.
-Non 4-H/FFA people should be able to understand the exhibit and the message of the exhibitor(s). - 2.
-Tie or enclose animals in stalls or pens securely.
+Non 4-H/FFA people should be able to understand the exhibit and the message of the exhibitor(s).

+- 2. Tie or enclose animals in stalls or pens securely.
 Ties should allow comfort, yet not so loose as to permit the animal to back into the alley or to disturb other animals. - 3.
 Locate show boxes, equipment and feed in neat arrangement and not in the path of visitors.

-- Sleeping equipment should be out of public view at all times. - 5.
+If an animal is removed from the fair for any reason, including but not limited to at the decision and request of the superintendent, the animal is disqualified. - 4.
+Sleeping equipment should be out of public view at all times. - 5.
 Keep animals clean. - 6.
 Be regular and prompt with each days feeding and cleaning.
 Keep manure picked up from the very first.
 Exhibitors often cooperate so that they take turns caring for animals, which are under someone's eyes at all times.
 Keep aisles wet down and swept.
 Non-agricultural viewers should be able to walk thru exhibits without soiling clothing or shoes. - 7.
 Be friendly and helpful to visitors and other herdsmen.
 Know your animals and be prepared to answer questions about them. - 8.
 There should be no horse-play in exhibiting areas.
 For each animal tied out early or not tied in by 9:00 a.m.
 10 points will be deducted from the individual's herdsmanship points. - a.
 A traveling trophy has been donated to the Fair in memory of the late Emerson Good.
 Mr. Good was a longtime cattle breeder and friend of the youth around him.
 The trophy is presented yearly to the most outstanding beef individual of the fair.
-An anonymous committee will select the winner and the trophy will be presented at the Achievement Ceremony - A traveling trophy has been donated to the fair by Mr. & Mrs. Dwight Sperry.
+An anonymous committee will select the winner and the trophy will be presented at the Achievement Ceremony - A traveling trophy has been donated to the fair by Mr. b. & Mrs. Dwight Sperry.
 The trophy is to be presented to the outstanding swine herdsman of the fair.
-An anonymous committee will select the winner and the trophy will be presented at the Achievement Ceremony - c.
-A traveling trophy has been donated to the fair by Floyd and Nellie Lemmons.
+An anonymous committee will select the winner and the trophy will be presented at the Achievement Ceremony - A traveling trophy has been donated to the fair by c.
+Floyd and Nellie Lemmons.
 The trophy is to be presented to the outstanding sheep herdsman of the fair.
 An anonymous committee will select the winner and the trophy will be presented at the Achievement Ceremony - d.
-An award will be provided to the Outstanding Goat Herdsmen. - e.
-An award will be provided to the Outstanding Rabbit Herdsmen. - f.
-An award will be provided to the Outstanding Poultry Herdsmen - g.
-The following scoreboard will be a partial basis of selection:
+An award will be provided to the Outstanding Goat Herdsmen. - An award will be provided to the Outstanding Rabbit e.
+Herdsmen. - An award will be provided to the Outstanding Poultry f.
+Herdsmen. - The following scoreboard will be a partial basis of g. selection:

-Cleanliness - Alley & Pen 40 Points
+40 Points Cleanliness - Alley & Pen

-- 1. Bedding adequate, bright, dry, clean and in place - 2.
-Manure hauled out and deposited in designated areas - 3.
-Alleys swept clean, free of dust and straw - 4.
+- Bedding adequate, bright, dry, clean and in place 1. - 2.
+Manure hauled out and deposited in designated areas - Alleys swept clean, free of dust and straw 3. - 4.
 Feed in front of animals ONLY at feeding time - 5.
-Watering points and drains kept clean - 6.
-At completion of fair, stalls and tie out areas cleaned up - 7.
+Watering points and drains kept clean

+- At completion of fair, stalls and tie out areas cleaned up 6. - 7.
 Provide educational information about the project to the public